absterjr/Machine-Learning-and-OpenCV/Task 2/Task 2.md

   Learn about how to plot different types of graphs, label their axes, change the color of the graphs, give heading to the graph, add a legend and much more.

   4. Scikit-Learn:
+     Learn about Machine Learning, how to train different models, Linear Regression, KNN, KMeans, Neural Networks and make a Hand Digits Recognizer.